itamarst/crochet/docs/using.rst

 regard as well: Twisted code can be pushed into the lower-level Twisted layer, and code hiding the Twisted details from the application code can be pushed into the higher-level layer.

-Preventing Deadlocks on Shutdown
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure a timely process exit, during reactor shutdown Crochet will try to interrupt calls to ``EventualResult.wait()`` or functions decorated with ``@wait_for`` with a ``crochet.ReactorStopped`` exception.
-This is still not a complete solution, unfortunately.
-If you are shutting down a thread pool as part of Twisted's reactor shutdown, this will wait until all threads are done.
-If you're blocking indefinitely, this may rely on Crochet interrupting those blocking calls... but Crochet's shutdown may be delayed until the thread pool finishes shutting down, depending on the ordering of shutdown events.

-The solution is to interrupt all blocking calls yourself.
-You can do this by firing or canceling any ``Deferred`` instances you are waiting on as part of your application shutdown, and do so before you stop any thread pools.